 Why is my diet while breastfeeding important?The nutritional needs of infants are high - in the first year a baby will triple its birth weight and increase its length by 50%, so it's important that the food a baby receives contains sufficient nutrients to meet its high demands.

-Breast milk not only provides complete nutrition for the first 6 months of life, but also mirrors how healthy the mother is and the diet she is eating, so concentrating on a well balanced diet is really important.
+Breast milk not only provides complete nutrition for the first 6 months of life, but also mirrors how healthy the mother is and the diet she's eating, so concentrating on a well-balanced diet is really important.

 One of the most important food groups to make sure you're getting plenty of is fruit and vegetables (fresh, frozen, tinned, dried or a glass of juice).
 Aim for at least five portions of a variety of fruit and vegetables a day, and eight if you can manage it, to maximise all those lovely nutrients.

-Starchy foods such as bread, pasta, rice and potatoes will give the extra energy women require.
+Starchy foods such as bread, pasta, rice and potatoes will give the extra energy new mums require.
 Try to opt for wholegrain options as they will sustain you longer and avoid the sharp blood sugar spikes and crashes that white varieties tend to lead to.